 - Security bond for holding cash from the employee and officer -500 and 1000 if paid up capital is less than 1.50 lacs and Rs.1000 & 2000 if it is more than 1.50 lacs

 - The word “Administrator” has been removed and now the term is “Authorized Officer”

 - Audit rectification memo needs to be submitted to Registrar in O form within 3 months from the date of the audit report and even auditor has to give remarks on that.

-- Dismissal of committee if the election due date is not intimated or mandatory returns are not filed & non submission of audit rectification report etc.
+- Dismissal of the committee if the election due date is not intimated or mandatory returns are not filed & non-submission of audit rectification report etc.

 - Copy of Bye laws, list of members to be kept open for inspection to the public free of charge